sspanak/dimmusaurus/README.md

    * `src/css`: contains the css source
    * `src/py`: contains the Django project source. `src/py/static` is the default Django static folder and is going to be populated when you build the JS, the CSS and the images using `Makefile`.

-#### Python, Django and database setup
-* Install Python 3.8 by the means of your operating system.
-* Install Django 3.0
-  * Just do: `python -m pip install Django`.
-  * If you have several Django apps, you'd want to install it in a `virtualenv`.
-Check out Django docs how to do this.

 #### Linters setup
 Linting is meant to be done using globally installed tools.
 However, depending on your IDE, you may choose to install them locally.